MaviccPRP/mlp_from_scratch/README.md

 ## Synopsis
 To better understand the processes in a multi layer perceptron, this projects implements a simple mlp from scratch using no external machine learning libraries.
 Algebraic or calculus libraries are just used in a saving manner.
 This is a multi layer perceptron written in Python 3.
-There are two versions available.
+## Structure and Components
+This project contains three modules:
 - mlp_np.py uses NumPy for Linear Algebra and Calculus operations
 - mlp_plain.py uses **no** additional libraries in the Backpropagation
-## Structure and Components
+- algebra_helpers.py contains methods for linear algebra

 The mlp consists of an input layer a hidden layer and an output layer.
 The hidden layer uses a ReLU activation function, sigmoid is available, too.
 The output layer uses a softmax function to predict a multinomial problem.
 The input data labels needs to be encoded as one hot vectors.
 You can find a one hot vector encoder and decoder for multinomial classes in the code.
 The mlp has three optimization algorithms implemented:
 - Stochastic gradient descent